senthilz/dotfiles/README.md

 dotfiles for macOS using Neovim, Hammerspoon and Tmux

 ## Setup
-Clone this repo into your `$HOME` directory. if you prefer any other loction, you should set path to `DOTFILES`  env variable
+Clone this repo into your `$HOME` directory. if you prefer any other loction, you should set that path to `DOTFILES`  env variable

 ```
 git clone git@github.com:senthilz/dotfiles.git $HOME/dotfiles